AQI Detail Page

 Why the estimate is credible

-The site first converts AQI into an estimated PM2.5 concentration and then applies Berkeley Earth's cigarette-equivalence framing.
+The site first converts a PM2.5 pollutant AQI into an estimated concentration, then applies Berkeley Earth's rough population health-impact comparison.